Count-Based Exploration with the Successor Representation: Counting Feature Activations with the SR

-We define a neural network to learn the agent's value function while also learning the feature representation and the successor representation.
-The implemented neural network is depicted in Figure~\ref{fig:network}.
-The layers used to compute the state-action value function, $\hat{q}(S_t, \cdot)$, are structured as in DQN~\citep{Mnih15}, but with different numbers of parameters (i..e, filter sizes, stride, and number of nodes).
-This was done to match \citeauthor{Oh15}'s~(\citeyear{Oh15}) architecture, which is known to succeed in the auxiliary task we define below.
-From here on, we will call the part of our architecture that predicts $\hat{q}(S_t, \cdot)$ DQN$_e$ to stress the difference between the parameters~of~this~network~and~DQN.~It~is~trained~to~minimize
+An overview of the neural network we used to learn the agent's value function while also learning the feature representation and the SR is depicted in Figure~\ref{fig:network}.
+The layers used to compute the state-action value function, $\hat{q}(S_t, \cdot)$, are structured as in DQN~\cite{Mnih15}, with the number of parameters (i.e., filter sizes, stride, and number of nodes) matching \citeauthor{Oh15}'s~(\citeyear{Oh15}) architecture, which is known to succeed in the auxiliary task detailed below of predicting the agent's next observation.
+We call the part of our architecture that predicts $\hat{q}(S_t, \cdot)$ DQN$_e^{ \mbox{MMC}}$.
+It is trained to minimize